kodi022/kRisingLava-Source/README.md

 /lava (option)

-   (start) : starts the rising lava gamemode, requires ONE minigame
+     (start) : starts the rising lava gamemode, requires a minigame

      (stop) : pauses the rising lava gamemode

      (reset) : resets the environment to gamemode's defaults

 /lavasetwins (name) (number)
      will set a given players wins to a given number (probably doesnt work)

+## Environment customization
+This plugin automates these environment variables:
+  Water Height
+  Sky Color
+  Fog Color
+  Sunlight Color
+  Time of Day
+  Sun Angle

+Any other variable is free to edit.
 ## Possible bugs/issues
      - can semi-rarely run into random errors that shut plugin  off
      - Commands may not actually help
      - Could bug with multiple minigames
      - If cpu is too slow it could miss minigame data updates
      - The water can definitely get too fast 2+ minutes in, but you shouldnt usually be alive at that point anyway